 The Underwater Archaeology Research Centre (UARC) serves as a focus for underwater archaeological teaching and research at the University.
 The centre is focused on developing innovative techniques in the survey of underwater cultural heritage sites.

-The Underwater Archaeology Research Centre (UARC) was established at The University of Nottingham in 2004.
+The Underwater Archaeology Research Centre (UARC) was established at University of Nottingham in 2004.

 The Centre has a particular expertise in rapid underwater survey, using cutting-edge optical and acoustic techniques, to create accurate 3D visualisations of submerged sites.

-UARC is currently involved in a range of projects, both freshwater and maritime, and offers undergraduate and postgraduate courses in Underwater Archaeology in the Department of Archaeology.
+UARC is currently involved in a range of projects, both freshwater and maritime.

 Pavlopetri Underwater Archaeology, Greece

 High Resolution Survey of Port Royal, Jamaica

 Presence in the Past, Egypt

 Rising from the Depths